splunk/splunk-addon-for-perforce/README.md

 ### Installation
 Splunk System Administrators are requested to:
 * Configure a new index (e.g. `helix`) which will be populated with events coming from the Helix Core Server
-* Install this app in the UF/HF
+* Install this app in the Universal / Heavy Forwarder
 * Configure the forwarder `inputs.conf`
     * make sure monitored log files exist in your Helix Core Server
     * modify index name if different from `helix`